rita-o/dMRSI/README.md

 # dMRI-MRS Processing Toolbox

 This package includes:
-   - Codes to preprocess and analyse dMRI data
+   - Codes to preprocess and analyse dMRI data.
-   - Codes to preprocess and analyse dMRS(I) data
+   - Codes to preprocess and analyse dMRS(I) data.

 > 🛠️ **This toolbox is a continuous work in progress.**
 > Please pull the latest changes frequently.